Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [ ] a programmatic design pattern used to manage code between multiple engineering teams
 - [ ] a type of software that links a project with a GitHub repository

 #### Q83.
-What is the difference between using the git stash and git stash pop commands?
+What is the difference between using the `git stash` and `git stash pop` commands?

-- [ ] git stash removes a commit from the repo history, while git stash pop saves changes to multiple branches.
+- [ ] `git stash` removes a commit from the repo history, while `git stash pop` saves changes to multiple branches.
-- [ ] git stash saves changes to multiple branches, while git stash pop removes a commit from the repo history.
+- [ ] `git stash` saves changes to multiple branches, while `git stash pop` removes a commit from the repo history.
-- [ ] git stash removes the most recent commit, while git stash pop saves current changes.
+- [ ] `git stash` removes the most recent commit, while `git stash pop` saves current changes.
-- [x] git stash creates a stash entry, while git stash pop places the saved state onto the working directory.
+- [x] `git stash` creates a stash entry, while `git stash pop` places a saved state from the stash list onto the working directory.

 #### Q84.
 Which command can be used to list the branches that have been merged into the currently checked-out branch?